da1pi2/Sentiment-Analysis/README.md

 The core of our analysis lies in the `naive_linechunk` algorithm, which processes the text and assigns sentiment based on the emotions dictionary.

-## Getting Started

-To use this project, clone the repository and ensure you have the necessary Python environment to run the scripts.

 ## Inspiration

 This project was inspired by [attreyabhatt/Sentiment-Analysis](https://github.com/attreyabhatt/Sentiment-Analysis).
 It has been modified and adapted to our specific use-case and research questions.